 Note: The charts show estimates of total income (food plus cash) for the current and reference years.
-These may be compared with the intervention thresholds (in the right-hand bar) to determine whether there is a deficit this year.
-The pink section represents the survival threshold, while the pale blue section represents the livelihoods protection threshold.
-The scale is different in the two charts.
+These are compared with the intervention thresholds (in the right-hand bar) to determine whether there is a deficit this year.
+The pink section of the thresholds bar represents the survival threshold, while the pale blue section represents the livelihoods protection threshold.